-Types of Discharges
+Types of Military Discharge

 Each branch of the military may have different guidelines to determine the types of discharge a soldier will receive.

-An honorable military discharge is a form of administrative discharge that military members receive if their service rating was good or excellent, meaning they performed their duties well.
+An honorable discharge is a form of administrative discharge that military members receive if their service rating was good or excellent, meaning they performed their duties well.
 It is considered the highest discharge a military member can receive.

 Common reasons for OTH discharges: